Tag: technology

 QR Codes Didn't Die — They Just Grew Up

-QR codes were written off as a gimmick in the early 2010s.
-Then a pandemic happened, and suddenly they were everywhere.
+QR codes were dismissed as a gimmick — then a pandemic made them essential.
 Here's how they actually work and why they stuck around.

 technologytoolsqr-code

-Not all random number generators are created equal.
-Here's what separates a coin-flip script from a cryptographically secure randomizer — and why it matters more than you think.
+Not all random number generators are equal.
+Here's what separates a basic script from a cryptographically secure randomizer.

 technologytoolssecurity